aadamshick/principles/content/quotes/soprano-tony_jump-in.md

 ---
-title: Get Off Pot
+title: Jump In
 type: quote
-source: Anonymous
+source: Tony Soprano
 ---

-> "Shit or get off the pot"
+> "Don’t overthink it.
+Either jump in with both feet, or don’t"
-> — Anonymous ^quote
+> — Tony Soprano ^quote